-Malaysia’s state-run Petronas has let a program management consultancy (PMC) contract to a Technip SA-led joint venture with Fluor Corp. for its proposed $20 billion refinery and petrochemical integrated development (RAPID) complex at Pengerang in southeastern Johor, Malaysia (OGJ Online, May 13, 2011).
+State-run Petronas, through a contractor, has let a contract to Technip SA, Paris, to provide equipment and technology for hydrogen production for its proposed refinery and petrochemical integrated development (RAPID) complex at Pengerang in southeastern Johor, Malaysia (OGJ Online, May 13, 2011).

 As part of the contract, Technip will supply RAPID’s hydrogen production plant with three hydrogen reformers that will produce 344,500 normal cu m/hr of hydrogen and syngas products, as well as provide high-quality export steam to the refinery steam network, Technip said.

 Based on Technip Stone & Webster’s proprietary top-fired steam methane reforming technology, the reformers are scheduled to come on stream in 2018.

 Awarded directly by Tecnicas Reunidas SA, the reformer supply contract is valued at €50-100 million, according to Technip, which previously delivered front-end engineering and design for the RAPID project (OGJ Online, Mar.
 13, 2012).

 This latest contract follows Petronas subsidiary PRPC Refinery and Cracker Sdn.
 Bhd.’s August 2014 award of a $1.5-billion lump-sum turnkey contract to Tecnicas Reunidas to deliver engineering, procurement, construction, and commissioning (EPCC) for RAPID’s refinery package (OGJ Online, Aug.
 11, 2014).